 Accessibility of programs to students is increasingly important as federal and state standards require more early childhood teachers to be "highly qualified."
 Accessibility of programs is improved through a variety of strategies such as distance learning, branch campuses, and articulation policies.
-In Delaware, distance education was offered by all 2-year and 4-year institutions (see Table 6).
+In Mississippi, distance education was offered by over half of the 2-year institutions and one-third of 4-year institutions (see Table 6).